 On the other hand, downstream areas that receive the sand from the currents are bolstered and protected from wave action.
 In this way, the shoreline evolves naturally

-With their enormous size and weight, continental glaciers weather and erode significant portions of continents, and alpine glaciers can weather and erode entire valleys.
+Glaciers are rivers of ice that flow very slowly.
+With their enormous size and weight, continental glaciers weather and erode significant portions of continents, while alpine (mountain) glaciers can weather and erode entire valleys.
 The enormous weight of the glacial ice and the embedded debris causes a glacier to weather the rocks beneath it as it flows, picking up still more debris along the way.
-As many glaciers in the world illustrate, the rock, sand, and clay debris is then deposited at the tip of the glacier as the glacier breaks off or retreats.
+As many glaciers in the world illustrate, the rock, sand and clay debris is then deposited at the tip of the glacier as the glacier breaks off or retreats.